Ford Flex: 2009–2012

-At its 2009 introduction, the Flex was launched with three trim levels.
-As with other Ford cars, there was an SE base model, mid-level SEL, and top-trim Limited.
-It was available in six- or seven-passenger seating configurations, the latter having a bench seat for the second row.
-As part of the roof design, Ford offered three colors for the roof paint: silver, black, white/cream, and body-color.
+At its 2009 launch, trim levels included the SE base model, mid-level SEL, and top-trim Limited — in six- or seven-passenger seating configurations, the latter having a second row bench seat.
+Ford offered four alternatives for the roof paint: silver, black, white/cream, and body-color.

-In 2010, a second available engine was added, as a 355 hp twin-turbocharged EcoBoost V6 became available on SEL and Limited models with all-wheel drive standard.
+In 2010, a second engine was available, as a 355 hp twin-turbocharged EcoBoost V6 became available on SEL and Limited models with all-wheel drive standard.
 On US models, reverse cameras were restricted to Limited-trim models.

 For 2012, an automatic parking system was added as option for upper-trim models.

 2013–2019

-For the 2013 model year, the Flex received a mid-cycle facelift, introduced at the 2011 LA Auto Show.
-While the roofline and doors were retained, the front and rear saw major changes.
-The former consisted of a new grille design with no Ford emblem; the model name was placed on the hood above the grille instead.
+Introduced at the 2011 LA Auto Show, the MY 2013 Flex received a mid-cycle facelift, where the roofline and doors were retained and the front and rear were revised.
+The model name was spelled out on the hood above the revised grille, without a Ford emblem on the car's face.
 On the tailgate, the Ford emblem was decreased in size and moved to the bottom right corner.
-Inside, the dashboard was updated, with a new 3-spoke steering wheel. starting in 2013 the previous steering wheel mounted paddle shifters were removed in favor of up/down gear selection buttons on the main gear selector.
+Inside, the dashboard was updated, with a new 3-spoke steering wheel.
+Starting in 2013, the previous up/down gear selection buttons on the main gear selector were updated with steering wheel mounted paddle shifters.

 The 2019 model year Flex only had minor changes, and was the final year for the vehicle.